solidmecha/solidmecha.com/content/game/FF.md

 gamefile = "FF"
 +++

 Single button RTS game.
-Built with mobile in mind but also works with a mouse in HTML5.
 Infinite Waves of enemies for GGJ17.
+Start by sending your worker to mine.
+Every asteroid can be a building.
+You have a fleet to the north at the start.